 - Facilitate speech development

-We also use music therapy interventions (specific musical ‘activities’) to help facilitate the sessions - this will be covered in PART 2.
+We also use music therapy interventions (specific musical ‘activities’) to help facilitate the sessions.

 2. How do you get into music therapy?